Gbauc/FuzzyKNN-Python-C-/README.md

 knn.predict(x_test)
 ```

 The `.fit()` function will store the training data in memory and compute the fuzzy membership to each class of your classification problem to each training point.
-While the `.predict()` fuction will compute the fuzzy membership of the test data to each classes of your problem and chose the class with highest membership as the final predction.
+While the `.predict()` fuction will compute the fuzzy membership of the test data to each classes of your problem and chooses the class with highest membership as the final predction.

-After calling the `.predict()` function, you can see the fuzzy membership to the test data by calling the `.get_memberships()` function:
+After calling the `.predict()` function, you can view the fuzzy membership to the test data by calling the `.get_memberships()` function:

 `knn.get_memberships()`